andorp/order-taking/READMAP.md

 You may want to read the documentation from the modules in this order:

 - Data.Result
 - Data.Form
 - Data.Between
 - Data.StringN
+- Service.NodeJS.Date
+- Service.NodeJS.MD5